-Leading Through A Crisis: Bad Times, Followed By Good Reflection, Lead to Great Opportunity
+Leading Through A Crisis: Bad Times, Followed by Good Reflection, Leads to Great Opportunity

 The year 2020 has challenged us in ways that we could not predict, requiring us to improvise and adapt along the way.
 As we’ve experimented our way from day to day, many individuals have shared their reflections and best practices for navigating through a crisis.
 In this article, I will attempt to codify/share the key leadership lessons I have embraced so that bad times, followed by good reflection, can lead to great opportunity.

 Lesson #1: Do not attempt to predict the future.
 To paraphrase Ray Dalio, those who live by a crystal ball, end up eating a lot of ground glass.
 2020 has reinforced the futility of predicting the future, while reminding us of the value of scenario planning.
 The best practice that has emerged is the need to produce a range of alternative futures, supported by leading indicators and contingency plans to inform us “which future” is unfolding and guide our actions as a result.
 Those who have fared better than others developed a plan for the worst case scenario, played offense, while seeking opportunities to create a better case outcome.

 Lesson #2: Stack-rank your priorities for navigating during the downturn.
 If you study the outperformers who have gained market share and strength during this crisis, a common set of stack-ranked priorities have been illuminated in their actions:

 - Their first priority remained their employees and their customers.
 They’ve prioritized employee health and mental well-being, while helping their customers survive by extending terms and offering deeper discounts.
 They’ve also shifted how they measure success to be defined through the eyes of employees and customers: employee sentiment, safety and security; and the customer’s viability, their willingness to recommend your product or service to others (i.e., Net Promoter Scores), and your company’s ability to retain them as viable customers (controllable attrition).